 STATES” and will use this topic to build on further research.

-Dapremont, J. (in press).
+Dapremont, J. (2014).
 Evidence based strategies that supported Black nursing graduates

 success.
 Nursing Education Perspective.

 Dapremont, J. (2013).
 A Review of Minority Recruitment and Retention Models Implemented

 in Undergraduate Nursing Programs.
 Journal of Nursing Education and Practice, (3)1,

 Dapremont, J., Lee, S. (2013).
 Partnering To Educate: Dedicated Education Units.
 Nurse

 Lee, S., Dapremont, J., & Sasser, J. (2011).
 Nursing student's perception of class

 size and its impact on test performance: A pilot study.
 Journal of Nursing Education,